This article on facts about Tibet was last updated in June 2020.

 Most will be dressed appropriately, with hand and knee protection to allow them to glide.
 At some particularly holy places, like in front of the Jokhang Monastery or the Potala Palace, some extreme devouts would prostrate in the middle of the pavement and receive donations from passers-by.

 Unique Tibet fact: The toilets

 Click to enlarge if you really want to see how the toilets look

 The most common one is the one in Lhasa, around the Potala Palace or the Sera Monastery.
 Locals pray as they walk around, many of them will spin prayer wheels like in Bhutan.
 Some of the Kora can take up to a full day and the elderly may repeat them every day.

-15. Temple smell
+Olfactory Tibet fact: Temple smell

 All temples and monasteries in Tibet have the same common smell of yak butter used in the butter lamps and fresh incense also burned across the country in houses and burners that can be found in public places.

 Tourism fact about Tibet: Paying for photographs